Odinist Community of Spain – Ásatrú: Structure

 Alberto Paredes was elected president in 2009.
 In late 2011, co-founder Ernust García was elected as president again, after the resignation of Paredes.
-García combines this role with that of the Allsherjargoði (basically 'chieftain', from the historical Icelandic warlord title), and the Ufargoði ('high priest') of the community.
-Since 2007, the goðar have been governed by Goði Angel Arroyo, and since 2008 the order of seiderkner by Seidkona Maria Angeles Lozano.

-Geographically, COE is organized in kindreds, local worship groups that, depending on the population density of their area, may range from citywide to regional.

 Beliefs

 The body of COE's doctrine is promulgated under the name Continental Odinist Rite.
 In addition to naturally adopting the moral code of the Odinist religion, the Nine Noble Virtues, as part of its creed, COE has added its own set of nine Programmatic Points: